manishkhadka13/WebScrapping/README.md

 # WebScrapping
-These programs scrap data of cryptocurrencies and weather using beautifulsoup and requests.
+These programs scrap data of cryptocurrencies and weather updates using beautifulsoup and requests.